 The BRAT diet is a diet that health care practitioners recommend for individuals who have an upset stomach, nausea, vomiting, or gastroenteritis.
-They other type of BRAT diets are the BRATY diet, and the BRAT diet.
-Some experts report the BRAT diet may not be the best option for children.
+The list of BRAT diet foods include bananas, rice, applesauce, and toast.
+The BRAT diet for kids should be replaced with a normal diet within 24 hours.
 Read more: BRAT Diet Article

 Related Disease Conditions